The two-pion contribution to the hadronic vacuum polarization with staggered quarks: Introduction

 The rest of the paper is organized as follows. \Cref{sec:LQC} introduces the vector-current correlation function and its relation to $\amuHVP$. \Cref{sec:method} details our calculation strategy, from constructing our operator basis (\cref{sec:opconstruction,sec:OpBasis}), computing the correlation functions (\cref{sec:corrFuncs,sec:numerical}) and determination of the two-pion energies and amplitudes from the GEVP (\cref{sec:gevp}).
 In \cref{sec:results}, we present our final results on the $a\approx 0.15$ ensemble, for the two-pion spectrum (\cref{sec:twoPiSpectrum}) and our subsequent reconstruction of the correlation function and computation of $\amuHVP$ (\cref{sec:corrRec}). \Cref{sec:outlook} provides a summary and outlook of the potential impact of this approach.
 In \cref{sec:stagGroupPrimer,sec:charTables,sec:stagIrrepsLists}, we cover the prerequisite details of the staggered-quark formalism, namely the notation employed for the irreducible representations, treatment of staggered states at non-zero momentum and connection to the continuum.
 We include the theoretical details to perform this calculation at any lattice spacing with any number of two-pion states.
-We note that our work builds on the results presented in Refs.~\cite{sharpe.1,Golterman:1984cy,Golterman:1986} and we restate the pertinent parts using our notation (and include minor corrections). \Cref{sec:stag2piStatesApp} contains tables of the Clebsch-Gordan coefficients and \Cref{sec:rooting} discusses the correct weighting of connected and disconnected diagrams with rooted staggered quarks.
-Finally, \cref{sec:timeSplit} details a slight modification made to the two-pion operators and how it impacts the analysis.
+We note that our work builds on the results presented in Refs.~\cite{sharpe.1,Golterman:1984cy,Golterman:1986} and we restate the pertinent parts using our notation (and include minor corrections). \Cref{sec:stag2piStatesApp} contains tables of the Clebsch-Gordan coefficients and \Cref{sec:rooting} discusses the correct weighting of connected and disconnected diagrams with rooted staggered quarks. \Cref{sec:timeSplit} details a slight modification made to the two-pion operators and how it impacts the analysis.
+Finally, \cref{sec:matrixFit} explores an alternative approach to the GEVP method using a direct multi-exponential matrix fit to the correlator matrix, which serves as a cross check on our analysis strategy.